championswimmer/REST_API_Design_2024-03-16/03-social-media-site/API.md

 **Responses**
 - `200 OK` - Success
   - Can be empty array `[]` in data
+- `204	No Content` - No posts
+- `404 Not Found` - User not found
+- `401 Unauthorized` Not authenticated // for query only_following=true

 #### `POST /posts` 🔐 - Create a new post
  - body : `{body, ...}`